shilparai/test_analysis_python/README.md

 # News headlines classification

 [DATASET](https://www.kaggle.com/uciml/news-aggregator-dataset/home)

 This dataset contains headlines, URLs, and categories for 422,937 news stories collected by a web aggregator between March 10th, 2014 and August 10th, 2014.
 News categories are divided into business, science and technology, entertainment, and health.
 This is a multiclass classification problem.
 Python code file: *news_headlines_classification*

-# Approach

-1. Cleaning of data: Removal of punctuations, stop-words
-2. Tokenisation -  breaking up a sequence of strings into pieces such as words, keywords, phrases, symbols and other elements called tokens
-3. Vectorisation
-4. Model Fitting : I have tried two models Logistic Regression & Naives
-5. Cross- validation
-6. Performance metrics calculation: Confusion Matrix and Classification Report